nhansen23/datafun-06-eda/README.md

 ## Project Name: datafun-06-eda
 ```
-This project showcases the continued practice of the integration
+This project is an Exploratory Data Analysis of historical
-of Python and SQL.
+data from the Olympic games.

 Author: Nicole Hansen
 ```